witch-team/circeemodel/README.md

 ### Ecosystem scenarios (substitution elasticity)

-Independently of the behavioural narratives, the surrounding *ecosystem* is represented by the elasticity of substitution (σ) between ownership-based and PSS-based (market) energy services.
-A higher σ means home and market energy services are closer substitutes, i.e. a more enabling ecosystem for moving away from ownership.
+Independently of the behavioural narratives, the surrounding *ecosystem* is represented by the elasticity of substitution (siggma_es) between ownership-based and PSS-based (market) energy services.
+A higher siggma_es means home and market energy services are closer substitutes, i.e. a more enabling ecosystem for moving away from ownership.
 Ecosystem scenarios differ in the **level** of σ and in how it is **distributed** across the three lifestyle groups over 2018–2050:

 | Ecosystem scenario | Logic |
 | --- | --- |